KSP-KOS/KOS/doc/source/general/skid.rst

-It should be possible to transcribe sheet music into the note format the SKID chip uses, by simply using a note Duration of 0.25 for "quarter node", 0.5 for "half note", 1.0 for "whole note", and so on, and then setting the chip's Tempo to set how long you mean for a whole note to last.
+It should be possible to transcribe sheet music into the note format the SKID chip uses, by simply using a note Duration of 0.25 for "quarter note", 0.5 for "half note", 1.0 for "whole note", and so on, and then setting the chip's Tempo to set how long you mean for a whole note to last.